project-archives/vim-builtin-packager/README.md

 The script then runs a *mkdir -p* on that directory to ensure it exists

+You will either need to add this script into your .bashrc with a copy/paste or you could **source <path-to>/bashrc_additions** from within your .bashrc in order that the functions are setup.

-the only other thing you need to do is add the following command to the top of your .vimrc file:
+The only other thing you need to do is add the following command to the top of your .vimrc file:

 ```vim